jojal5/Extremes.jl/docs/src/getting_started.md

 ### Probability weighted moments estimation

-Probability weighted moments estimation of the GEV parameters can also be performed by using the [`gevfitpwm`](@ref) function.
-All the methods also apply to the `pwmEVA` object.
+Probability weighted moments estimation of the GEV parameters can also be performed by using the [`gevfitpwm`](@ref) function:

 ```@repl portpirie
 fm = gevfitpwm(data, :SeaLevel)
 ```

+The function returns a `pwmEVA` type.

 ### Bayesian estimation